Learn More About Other Cities

 In the beginning, Artez admitted he was a little hesitant.
 “You know, a paint that purifies the air and all of that... we didn’t know if it would act just like any other paint.
 But I’m satisfied and we have done a great job.”
 Wuper complements by saying, “I don’t like to pollute the environment and that’s why I switched from spray to brush work, so I really enjoyed being part of this project.”

 With good organization and a strong desire to succeed, the artists were able to pull through this massive mural in one of the busiest streets of Belgrade in only 5 days.
-Their effort helped plant the equivalent of 540 trees, or 11 soccer fields, a symbol of the air-cleaning power of their mural.
-Converse believes it has an opportunity to renew its impact by creating fresh air in its communities through Converse City Forests.See Our Global Impact
+Converse believes it has an opportunity at this moment to renew Its impact to support local creative communities across the world, and help share their stories of how they are Breaking Down Barriers in their communities.